StarRocks/starrocks/docs/en/administration/user_privs/ranger_plugin.md

    If `Connected to <ip>` is displayed, the connection is successful.

-## Integrate StarRocks Service to Ranger
+## Integrate StarRocks Service with Ranger

 ### (Optional) Install ranger-starrocks-plugin